The Grant Writer's Well has 4 unique features for you

 To say that another way: if you do the work, you are guaranteed to raise at least $100 from this program.

 The course will require 3-6 hours per week plus 8-10 hours in weeks 6 & 7.
 I understand this is a huge time commitment for most people - but I guarantee you that I’ll do my absolute best to make it worth your time and give you the skills that you’ll be able to use for years to come.

 It sounds great but I don’t have the money.

 I understand that non-profit budgets are always tight.
 So, I'm offering this course with an installment option in which you pay over 3 months.

-And, I also have a LOT of free resources on my main grant writing page www.grantschampion.com and my book is offered on a gift basis at www.grantwritingrevealed.com.
+And, I also have a LOT of free resources on my main grant writing page including my book at www.grantschampion.com.

 I don’t have project to work on – will this be useful?